SCIENTIFIC MEETINGS IN THE DIGITAL AGE: OVERCOMING THE CHALLENGES (REPORT)

 Watch the webinar on demand.

-LATEST RESEARCH: The what, where, when and how of evolving healthcare professional demand and pharmaceutical industry supply.
-Read more about our latest study investigating the need for live, virtual and on-demand events.
-Download your free copy of the report to gain the latest insights into the evolving meeting landscape.
+The what, where, when and how of evolving healthcare professional demand and pharmaceutical industry supply.
+Conducted in May 2017, the study investigates the need for live, virtual and on-demand events.
+Download the 80 page report for free.